punnakavyasri-cyber/ids-siem-integration/README.md

 5. Build **dashboards, SPL queries, and alerts** in Splunk to detect and visualize threats.
    👉 <a href="https://github.com/punnakavyasri-cyber/ids-siem-integration/blob/main/SplunkGUI.md"> Detail steps for this stage are here</a>
 6. Run a new **PCAP file** through Suricata and validate detections in dashboards and alerts.
-   👉 Detail steps for this stage are here
+   👉 <a href="https://github.com/punnakavyasri-cyber/ids-siem-integration/blob/main/FinalOutput.md"> Detail steps for this stage are here </a>

 ## 🔮 Future Expansions